rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 void print_fizzbuzz(){ std::cout << N << "\n"; }
 {% endhighlight %}

-A call to `print_fizzbuzz<15>()` will be ambiguous, since the first three overloads are all viable and enabled &emdash; after all, 15 is a multiple of 3, 5 and 15 itself.
+A call to `print_fizzbuzz<15>()` will be ambiguous, since the first three overloads are all viable and enabled &mdash; after all, 15 is a multiple of 3, 5 and 15 itself.
 So, how do we go about disambiguating these?

  [enableif]: /cxx11/2012/06/01/almost-static-if.html